tonyykosseifyy/amazon-clone/README.md

 ## Redux
 .Add Items to the cart
-.Remove Item from the cart
+.Remove Items from the cart
 .user authentication
 .Dark/Light Mode
 .Search for specific product